2mal3/2mal3s-Tweaks/README.md

 ## Notes:
 - Tested for Fabric and Vanilla in 1.18
-- Not tested with Forge, Bukkti, Spigot and PaperSpigot but probably don't work
+- Not tested with Forge, Bukktit, Spigot and PaperSpigot but probably don't work
 - To uninstall run the command `/function #2tw:uninstall`
 - The performance of the datapack depends strongly on the activated modules, all modules have a different influence.
 As long as none is activated, the datapack consumes almost no resources.
 But normally there should be no noticeable lags on small or medium sized survival worlds.
 - The datapack was created with [mc-build](https://github.com/mc-build/mc-build).